Exclusive: EU ready to lift duties on most U.S. goods for trade pact

 BILLION DOLLAR BURDEN

-The United States and the European Union are seeking to seal a trade deal encompassing half the world's economic output, hoping it can bring economic gains of around $100 billion (61 billion pounds) dollars a year for both sides.
+The United States and the European Union are seeking to seal a trade deal encompassing half the world's economic output, hoping it can bring economic gains of around $100 billion dollars a year for both sides.

 Monday's exchange of market access offers will happen simultaneously so that neither side has an advantage over the other.
 The swap marks the first concrete step since negotiations were launched last July, although offers can change considerably during trade talks.